drolsen/Alex/README.md

 **Note**: Some configuration options may apply to only client or server side so please read the features documentation carefully below.

-#Rules
+## Rules
-In the above examples we define an array of objects called rules as the second argument in our class setup.
+In the below examples, we define an array of objects called rules as the second argument in our class setup.

 ```javascript
 const AlexClient = require('audio-level-executing-xhr');